erymuzuan/rx/source/web/web.sph/docs/architecture.md

 The traditional `n-tier` requires you to think hard up front about your business process, thus making you code very rigid and pretty risky to changes.

 While with `Reactive` architecture, you will not pre define the call to the next 3 methods, instead you will listen to the `Patient.Register` event, you will then attach event handlers to this `event` to do any of the subsequent action.
-This archicture allow great deal of flexibility as you can add and remove event handlers without compiling the code with our messaging `Pub-Sub`.
+This archicture allow great deal of flexibility as you can add and remove event handlers without the need to recompile the code.
 <pre>
 // a simpler approach with Reactive architecture public class Patient